 The amusement park opens at 10 AM and if you would like a close parking to the front gate without paying extra for premium parking, I would recommend to arrive before 10 AM.
 The later you arrive, the further you need to park and with little ones we all know how tough the walk can be.

-- Picnic Outside or Splurge on Delicious Meals
+Picnic Outside or Splurge on Delicious Meals At Canada’s Wonderland

 This one truly depends on your own family’s preference and budget.
 The park does not allow outside food or drinks but food is allowed to stay in your cars and eaten outside of the park.
 However, baby food and formula are permitted as is plastic bottled water.